- BOYS' AND GIRLS' BADMINTON:

 Chris Flanagan joined the University High School Soccer Program in the Fall of 2016 as an assistant coach for boys' varsity soccer.
-Chris currently holds a USSF Coaching “C” license and the NSCAA National Diploma, as well as certificates in Advanced Fiorentina and the TOVO (Barcelona) training methods.
-In addition to UHS, Chris Flanagan is a head coach for two teams with the San Francisco Vikings Club, as well as a staff coach and director of operations with the SF Elite Academy, and a trainer with Town School for Boys.
-For the past several years, Chris coached and trained top teams at San Francisco Elite Academy, SF Glens Evolution, SF Vikings Club, and in 2014–2015 led their U-12 Boys to a State Runner-up finish in the highest division of the NorCal State Cup.
-In addition, Chris has held various leadership positions with SF Glens Evolution, Evolution FC, and the SMC Star Alliance.
+Chris currently holds a USSF Soccer Coaching “B” license, the NSCAA National Diploma, as well as certificates in Advanced Fiorentina and the TOVO (Barcelona) training methods.
+In addition to UHS, Chris Flanagan is a head club soccer coach with a both a boys' and girls' team at Marin FC.
+Over the years, Chris has coached and trained top teams at San Francisco Elite Academy, SF Glens Evolution, SF Vikings Club, and in 2014–2015 led Evolution FC's U-12 Boys to a State Runner-up finish in the highest division of the NorCal State Cup.
+In addition, Chris has held various leadership positions with SF Elite Academy, SF Glens Evolution, Evolution FC, and the SMC Star Alliance.
 Chris’s playing experience includes the open premier divisions of the Northern Virginia Soccer League, Washington DC International League, as well as a high school career with then state powerhouse, St. Charles Preparatory of Columbus, Ohio.
 Chris has a BA in English from the University of Notre Dame and holds two master’s degrees—one in Communications and one in Fine Arts/Writing.
 He lives in San Francisco with his wife and three children.

 Susan Deemer began coaching softball in 1996 after graduating from the College of NJ with a BS in Biology and an MA in Curriculum and Instruction.
-She has coached softball for 19 seasons, coaching in both public and private schools, as well as recreational leagues for various cities on the Peninsula.
-Susan has served on the Redwood City Girls' Softball League Board for the past 3 years as the Positive Coaching Alliance representative and player agent for all divisions.
-Susan is currently a National Board Certified teacher at Katherine Delmar Burke School where she teaches 7th and 8th grade physical science, leads the 8th grade advising team, and coaches cross country.
+She has coached softball for 23 seasons, coaching in both public and private schools, as well as recreational leagues for various cities on the Peninsula.
+Susan has served on the Redwood City Girls' Softball League Board, a Positive Coaching Alliance representative, and player agent for all divisions.
+Susan is currently a National Board Certified teacher at Katherine Delmar Burke School where she facilitates the integration of technology in the upper school and coaches cross country.
 This will be her 5th season at UHS.

 Head Varsity Swim Coach Jenny Kline began coaching at UHS in 2007, when she joined the school’s History Department.
 Her own athletic background is diverse and includes volleyball, basketball, and swimming in high school, as well as serving as the coxswain for the women’s crew team while she was at Georgetown.
 She has 11 years of high school coaching experience between crew and swimming at her former schools: Miss Porter’s School in Farmington, CT, and the Sage Hill School in San Diego, CA.

 Robert Chui heads into his first season as head varsity coach after joining UHS as an assistant varsity volleyball coach in the Fall of 2016.
 He was previously the head coach at Abraham Lincoln High School, Urban School, and Saint Ignatius.
 Berto has also coached the San Francisco Juniors Volleyball Club, which qualified for Junior Nationals six times during his tenure.
 He has practiced Krav Maga for nine years and played NCVA adult leagues/outdoor grass tournaments and nine-man volleyball.
 In addition to his coaching duties, Berto is an auto tech at BMW.